o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/leaderboard.md

 If you don't meet the prerequisites, follow the steps in [Enabling Gems](/docs/userguide/gems/using-project-configurator.md) to add **Cloud Gem Leaderboard** in the Project Configurator\.

-## Accessing and Using the Leaderboard Cloud Gem Portal<a name="cloud-canvas-cloud-gem-leaderboard-accessing-using"></a>
+## Accessing and Using the Leaderboard Cloud Gem Portal {#cloud-canvas-cloud-gem-leaderboard-accessing-using}

 You use Lumberyard Editor to work with the Leaderboard Cloud Gem Portal\.